burnsr77/burnsr77.github.io/_posts/2012-02-21-my-2012-aag-schedule.md

 ---
 #

-Where to stalk me… My own presentation is Friday morning, 8 AM in the “Theorizing the Geoweb” session.
+Where to stalk me...
+My own presentation is Friday morning, 8 AM in the "Theorizing the Geoweb" session.